mlmstem/new_garden_01/README.md

 ./Backend/routes -> the routes of interaction (req, res) between the server and application

-./Mock Data -> the data used to testing the stats generation method as well the application funtions
+./Mock Data -> the data used to test the stat generation methods as well the application funtions

 ## Tech Stack